auth0/docs/articles/quickstart/spa/angular-next/01-login.md

 Specify the `returnTo` option when calling `logout` to tell Auth0 where it should redirect to after a successful logout.
 This value must be specified in [the **Allowed Logout URLs** setting](#configure-logout-urls) in the dashboard.

 :::note
-Here we use `http://localhost:4200` as the value for `returnTo`, but the associate sample uses `window.location.origin`, which would resolve to the same value.
+Here we use `http://localhost:4200` as the value for `returnTo`, but the associate sample uses `window.location.origin`, which in this case would resolve to the same value.
 Ultimately, this value should point to the root URL for your application.
 :::

 :::panel Checkpoint